The RCT committee will take into account the following key questions when assessing each section of the application.

 Health Economics

 CIHR does not require that health economic measures be included as outcomes in all its trials.
-However, it does require that a clear and informed justification of why these measures are to be either included or excluded.
+However, it does require a clear and informed justification of why these measures are to be either included or excluded.

 Quality of Life

 CIHR does not require that quality of life measures be included as outcomes in all its trials.
-However, it does require that a clear and informed justification of why these measures are to be either included or excluded.
+However, it does require a clear and informed justification of why these measures are to be either included or excluded.

 Consumer Involvement in Trial Development